No Result

 Utilise those handy tricks and relationships

 If you have existing experience in wedding planning (if you don’t you should probably get some training at this stage…) think about the relationships that you can utilise in your new venture.
 Perhaps there are some great suppliers that you’ve worked with in the past, or some tricks you’ve learned along the way.
-A great start here is to consider using venue finding websites – many focus on specific locations and allow you to input criteria that your couples are looking for.
-This is one of my favourite sites for wedding venues, with a large collection of historic, iconic and unique venues of varying sizes and styles.

 Plan how to promote yourself